kessler/node-yalla/README.md

 A minimalistic logging lib

-(For a .NET version completely unrelated but with the same name please see [Yalla](http://yalladotnet.github.io/Yalla ) by [Dmitry Shechtman](https://github.com/dmitry-shechtman))
+(For the similarly named but completely unrelated .NET library please see [YALLA.NET](http://yalladotnet.github.io/Yalla ))

 ### simple usage
 ```javascript